merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-run-ncbi-cogs

-Yet another optional step is to run the program `anvi-run-ncbi-cogs` to annotate genes in your contigs database with functions from the NCBI's [Clusters of Orthologus Groups](https://www.ncbi.nlm.nih.gov/COG/).
+Yet another optional step is to run the program {% include PROGRAM name="anvi-run-ncbi-cogs" %} to annotate genes in your {% include ARTIFACT name="contigs-db" %} with {% include ARTIFACT name="functions" %} from the NCBI's [Clusters of Orthologus Groups](https://www.ncbi.nlm.nih.gov/COG/).
 You will be glad that you did it later!

 Do not forget to use `--num-threads` to specify how many cores you wish to use for that.
 See the help menu for other available options.